Exact Algorithms and Lower Bounds for Stable Instances of Euclidean k-Means: Introduction

 \begin{description} \item{\bf Yes case:} if $L$ is a yes case then $\Phi$ has a unique satisfying assignment $x^*$ with probability $\Omega(1/{\rm poly}(n))$.
 Also, for any assignment $x$ to $\Phi$, the fractions of clauses not satisfied by $x$ is at least $s \cdot HW(x,x^*)$.

 \item{\bf No case:} if $L$ is a no case then no assignment satisfies more than $(1-\epsilon)$-fraction of clauses of $\Phi$. \end{description} \end{theorem}

-An instance of \uqsatb is the same as \uqsat with the additional condition that each variable appears in at most $B$ clauses.
+An instance of \uqsatb is the same as \uqsat with the additional condition that each variable appears in a bounded number of clauses.
+We typically use $B$ to refer to this bound as well.
 The following bounded occurrence version of Theorem \ref{DGG-theorem} is the basis for our hardness result.
-It simply repeats Theorem \ref{DGG-theorem} with the condition that the \sat instance have bounded occurrence for each variable.
+It simply repeats Theorem \ref{DGG-theorem} with the condition that the \sat instance has bounded occurrence for each variable.

-\begin{hypothesis} There are universal constants $B,Q,s,\epsilon>0$ such that: For every $L\in NP$ there is a polynomial time (randomized) reduction from $L$ to an instance $\Phi$ of \uqsatb with the following properties: \begin{description} \item{\bf Yes case:} if $L$ is a yes case then $\Phi$ has a unique satisfying assignment $x^*$ with probability $\Omega(1/{\rm poly}(n))$.
+\begin{theorem} [Hypothesis 1 in \cite{FKS19}] There are universal constants $B,Q,s,\epsilon>0$ such that: For every $L\in NP$ there is a polynomial time (randomized) reduction from $L$ to an instance $\Phi$ of \uqsatb with the following properties: \begin{description} \item{\bf Yes case:} if $L$ is a yes case then $\Phi$ has a unique satisfying assignment $x^*$ with probability $\Omega(1/{\rm poly}(n))$.
 Also, for any assignment $x$ to $\Phi$, the fractions of clauses not satisfied by $x$ is at least $s \cdot HW(x,x^*)$.